 Our real world depends on the digital world, which can be vulnerable to many issues including malicious software and hardware, denial of service attacks, unauthorized access, network outages, data corruption, and sensitive data being compromised by hackers.
 With the growing thread of digital attacks, securing digital assets has become an increasing national priority.

-The Certificate in Cybersecurity program focuses on presenting students with the fundamental principles and hands-on experience in protecting networks, computers, programs and institutional data from attack, damage or unauthorized access.
+The Certificate in Cybersecurity presents students with the fundamental principles and hands-on experience in protecting networks, computers, programs and institutional data from attack, damage or unauthorized access.
 This program is designed to serve the needs of individuals who would like to increase their knowledge and skill levels in the field of cybersecurity in a short time frame.

-Students who successfully complete the certificate program are highly encouraged to continue and earn their Master of Science degree in Cybersecurity by taking six additional courses and complete a capstone project or five additional courses and a thesis.
+Students who successfully complete the certificate program are encouraged to earn a Master of Science in Cybersecurity, which requires just 6 additional classes and a project, or 5 additional classes and a thesis.

 The certificate program in Cybersecurity requires four classes (12 credit hours), which can also be used toward completion of a Master of Science degree in Cybersecurity with additional courses and completing either a capstone project or thesis.
-Students will choose four courses from this list of three-credit-hour courses:
+Students select their four courses from this list:

 Applicants must have an undergraduate degree (or equivalent experience) in Computer Science, Computer Engineering, Software Engineering or a closely related discipline.